unr/laravel-vue-hydrate/README.md

 #### TODOs

-- [ ] Come up with a better solution, over writing templates twice.
+- [x] Come up with a better solution, over writing templates twice.
+	- [x] Come up with an **even better solution**, over writing templates twice.
+- [ ] How do we handle child components?